nikolay-st-d/sefo/README.md

-#Website of the sculture artist Seyfettin Shekerov - Sefo
+Website of the sculture artist Seyfettin Shekerov - Sefo

-_Fast and secure static website created with simplicity in mind.
-Created with PHP, JavaScript, CSS and HTML_
+_Fast and secure static website designed with simplicity in mind.
+Created with PHP, JavaScript, CSS and HTML, Photos by me (Nikolay Dimitrov)_

 link: https://www.sefobg.com/